 - 1. perceived (!) stress – this is key and you have the power to flip the script in your mind…

 - 2. circadian rhythm disruption – WHY you may want to go to bed early tonight

 - 3. blood sugar highs and lows – the importance of balanced fat/carbs/protein at meals and snacks

-- 4. inflammation – the ever-so-elusive umbrella
+- 4. inflammation – the umbrella that isn’t the root

 So, What’s the Juice?